Stefan Edberg: 1990–1992: No. 1 and final Grand Slam singles titles

 In 1990, an abdominal muscle injury forced Edberg to retire from the Australian Open final while trailing Ivan Lendl 5–2 (including two breaks of serve) in the third set.
-The closest of the Becker-Edberg Wimbledon finals came in the 1990 final.
+Edberg reached his third consecutive Wimbledon final, which would be played against Becker for the third straight time, and it was their closest match.
 Becker led 3–1 in the fifth set but missed two easy forehand volleys and lost his serve, then at 4–4 Edberg hit a topspin lob to break Becker again and then held to win the match.
 Edberg took the world No. 1 ranking from Lendl on 13 August 1990 by winning the Super 9 tournament in Cincinnati.
 He held it for the rest of that year and for much of 1991 and 1992.
 Edberg spent a total of 72 weeks as World No. 1.

 In the 1991 Australian Open semi finals, Edberg served for the match against Lendl leading 5-4 in the fourth set and had two match points but went on to lose in five sets.
 Edberg again reached the semi-finals of Wimbledon but lost to Michael Stich in four sets (losing three sets on tie breaks).
 Edberg's final two Grand Slam singles victories came at the US Open.
 In 1991 he defeated Jim Courier in the final in straight sets.
 Edberg was "a model of all-court brilliance and coolheadedness" and said afterwards it was the best match he had ever played.
 Courier gained his revenge by winning the 1992 Australian Open final in four sets.
 At 1992 US Open Edberg was a break down in the fifth set against Richard Krajicek in the fourth round but won.
 He then defeated Lendl in a five-set thriller spread over two days in the quarterfinals, having been a break down in the fifth set.
 He then defeated Michael Chang in the longest US Open match in history at the time, in the semi-finals, at 5 hours and 26 minutes, after being a break down in the fifth set.
 Edberg defeated Pete Sampras in the final in four sets (after Sampras had served for a two sets to one lead) to win his sixth and last Grand Slam singles title.